scholacantorum/public-site/home/index.md

 [Cindy](<https://en.wikipedia.org/wiki/Cindy_(folk_song)>)<br>
 More songs sung by members of Schola and special guests

-As with our other concerts from this past year, Homeward Bound will remain available AFTER the performance date, for viewing on our YouTube channel, along with content from [Virtually Elijah](https://youtu.be/mbdE2IhkWwY) and our holiday concert, [Schola Around the World.](https://youtu.be/6NW1lALW6as)
+As with our other concerts from this past year, Homeward Bound remains available AFTER the performance date, for viewing on our YouTube channel, along with content from [Virtually Elijah](https://youtu.be/mbdE2IhkWwY) and our holiday concert, [Schola Around the World.](https://youtu.be/6NW1lALW6as)